scenerystack/community/docs/guides/scenery.md

 !!! note
     While the *SceneryStack community* is housed in the SceneryStack GitHub organization, **all libraries for development** using SceneryStack are in the **phetsims** GitHub organization found at <https://github.com/phetsims/>.

 ## Examples

-Check out other projects that make use of SceneryStack libraries on the [Examples](scenery-examples.md) page.
+Check out other projects that make use of SceneryStack libraries on the [Example Showcase](scenery-examples.md) page.
 You can also check out any [PhET or community-created interactive simulation](simulation-examples.md) to learn from as well.